Frequently Asked Questions (FAQ)

 I am new to MongoDB - where do I start?

 Also, MongoDB, Inc. has created a nice tutorial to help you get started.
 Although this tutorial assumes you have installed MongoDB on your own machine (i.e., not using a mLab-hosted database), it’s certainly possible to go through the tutorial using your mLab-hosted database.
-All you need to do is provide your mLab URI in the step where they ask you to run the mongo command.
+All you need to do is provide your mLab URI when they ask you to run the mongo command.
 The command will look similar to this:

 % mongo ds012345.mlab.com:56789/dbname -u dbuser -p dbpassword

-Also, keep in mind that instead of using the database “mydb” as instructed in the tutorial, you must use your database (as represented by the placeholder “dbname” in the URI example above).
+Also, keep in mind that instead of using the database “test” as instructed in various sections of the tutorial, you must use your database (as represented by the placeholder “dbname” in the URI example above).
 In addition, there are certain commands (e.g., “show dbs”), that will not work unless you have a Dedicated plan with full database administrative privileges.

 Another item to note is that mLab runs the MongoDB process with the “auth” mode enabled, which is why it is necessary to include the database user and password (as represented by the placeholders “dbuser” and “dbpassword” in the URI example above) when you connect.
 If you do not include the database user’s credentials, then you will not be able to successfully run any commands after connecting to the database.